Moving to Argentina Guide

 While sadly in decline, Argentina’s rail network is possibly the best way to get around this vast country.
 Boasting the largest railway station in Latin America, hundreds of miles of track criss-cross the country, connecting all the major towns and cities.

-It is interesting to note that rather than using a single gauge of track as in most other countries, successive tracks in Argentina have been built using a range of different gauges.
+It is interesting to note that rather than using a single gauge of the track as in most other countries, successive tracks in Argentina have been built using a range of different gauges.
 In this way you will generally find that it is necessary to change trains far more often than elsewhere, as one train reaches the end of the track it can travel on, and a connecting train is necessary to continue on with the next leg of your journey.

 Driving in Argentina is possible with an International Driving License though the roads sometimes leave a lot to be desired.
 Note that the Foreign Office reports regular crimes carried out against stationary drivers in cities.
 As a result, should you opt to drive – especially after dark – you are encouraged to keep your doors locked and windows closed.
 This means that you should be far safer when stopping at traffic lights, where hold-ups and muggings are commonplace.